Actifio/ActPowerCLI/README.md

 ## What versions of PowerShell and Operating Systems will this module work with?

-* It should work with Windows PowerShell Version 3 on the Windows Operating System that have .NET 4.5 installed, but no further testing is being done on this version
 * It will work with Windows PowerShell Version 4 and 5 on the Windows Operating System that have .NET 4.5 installed
 * It will work with PowerShell Version 6 on the Windows Operating System that have .NET 4.5 installed
 * It will work with PowerShell Version 7 on Linux, Mac OS and Windows Operating Systems.